They say you cannot cross the same Shatun twice.

 Paying the price

 On the third day, we crossed a swamp that hardened into stone.
 Chang stopped so suddenly that I nearly collided with him.
-He drove his staff into the ground as if planting himself into the earth.
+He drove his staff into the ground as if anchoring himself into the earth.

 The wolves advanced.

+The lead wolf lowered its head, its gaze fixed not on Chang, but on me.
+Its eyes hollows of dark water.
 I felt pressure then.
 Not malice, but attention.
 As if something were being weighed.

-The wolf’s breath on my leg.
+Something loosened inside me.
 There was no pain, only a brief sense that something small but important had been lifted away.

-Then the wolves stepped back.
+Then the wolves flowed back.

 One by one, they withdrew, slipping into the fog without sound.
 The lead wolf lingered last.
 It looked at Chang, then at me, as if to mark us.
 Then it turned and was gone.